BigETI/MoonlightController/README.md

 - Lua

 ## Supported platforms
-- Linux
+- Linux*
-- OSX
+- OSX*
 - Windows

+* will be supported at a later point in time

-## Licence
+## License
-The [licence](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENCE.md) can be found here: [https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENCE.md](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENCE.md)
+The [licence](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE) can be found here: [https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE](https://github.com/BigETI/libmoonlightcontroller/blob/master/LICENSE)

 ## Documentation
-The [documentation](https://github.com/BigETI/libmoonlightcontroller/blob/master/DOCUMENTATION.md) can be found here: [https://github.com/BigETI/libmoonlightcontroller/blob/master/DOCUMENTATION.md](https://github.com/BigETI/libmoonlightcontroller/blob/master/DOCUMENTATION.md)
+The [documentation](https://github.com/BigETI/libmoonlightcontroller/wiki) for installing Moonlight Controller and the scripting API of Moonlight Controller modules can be found here: [https://github.com/BigETI/libmoonlightcontroller/wiki](https://github.com/BigETI/libmoonlightcontroller/wiki)

 ## Important notes
 This project is still in development.
 Code for all platforms are not implemented yet.

 ## How to contribute to this project?
-Anything can be changed to contribute.
-Create a fork from this project, apply your changes and create a pull request.
+Create a fork out of this project, make your changes and create a pull request.